skrptktty/solarstorm/README.md

 5: The system shall strive to be easily ported to, for this reason I have chosen to implement certain features that are optional within the POSIX specification.

+6: The goal beyond POSIX and XSI specification compliance is fully UTF8 compatible.